About the Author

 A Personal Note

-This work is written with respect for autonomy, intelligence, and lived experience.
+This work is written with respect for autonomy and lived experience.

 You don’t need to become someone else.